AHCChan/Synthetic_In_Silico_Genome_Generator/README.txt

 INSTRUCTIONS (HOW TO USE)

-You don't need to know how to use git to use this program.
-You can simply open the Python files in your online browser and copy their contents into a local file on your computer with the same name.

 To run the program, open up a command line window and enter one of the following commands (substituting the appropriate file paths) to bring up the relevant help doc: